cesar-douady/open-lmake/doc/src/config.md

 ### `sub_repos` : Static (`()`)

-This attribute provide the list of sub-repositories.
+This attribute provide the list of sub-repos.

-Sub repositories are sub-directories of the repository that are themselves repositories, i.e. they have a `Lmakefile.py`.
+Sub repos are sub-dirs of the repo that are themselves repos, i.e. they have a `Lmakefile.py`.
-Inside such sub-repositories, the applied flow is the one described in it (cf [Subrepos](experimental_subrepos.html)).
+Inside such sub-repos, the applied flow is the one described in it (cf [Subrepos](experimental_subrepos.html)).

 ### `console.date_precision` : Dynamic (`None`)